SchaichAlonso/StaticsMapping/README.md

 ![LibraryWizard Intro](https://github.com/xibo/StaticsMapping/raw/master/doc/LibraryWizard-Intro.jpeg)

-It analyzes all files within the user provided *Scan Path*, recursing into any subdirectories.
+It analyzes all files within the user provided ***Scan Path***, recursing into any sub-directories.
 The input path is not required to be part of an XPlane installation.

-The *Output Path* specifies where to generate objects in.
-Once again, it is not required to be within an XPlane installation.
+The ***Output Path*** specifies where to generate objects in.
+Again, it is not required to be within an XPlane installation.

-Each known object file discovered while recursing the *Scan Path* will be loaded, fixed to conform the XPlane-10.50 static aircraft object requirements, and stored in the *Output Path*.
-The discovered objects files themselves will not be modified, all required transformations are done in memory and then written to the *Output Path*, which needs to have been created manually (use the *browse* button to open a dialog that provides the option to create a new directory).
+Each known object file discovered while recursing the *Scan Path* will be loaded, transformed in-memory to conform the XPlane-10.50 static aircraft object requirements, and stored in the *Output Path*. *Output Path* has to be an empty directory manually created (the dialog that can be accessed by clicking the *browse* button provides the option to create a new directory).
 The objects stored in the *Output path* will not have any dependencies to anything outside the *Output Path*.

-The *Worker Threads* tunable controls how many objects will be worked on concurrently.
+The **Worker Threads** tunable controls how many objects will be worked on concurrently.
 It serves mostly debugging purposes and the default value should work well enough on most systems.

-The *Texture Resolution Limit* can be used to restrict the size of textures used by aircraft statics.
-Limiting it will compromize visual quality of the produced statics, but will reduce resource consumption by XPlane on runtime.
+The ***Texture Resolution Limit*** can be used to restrict the size of textures used by aircraft statics.
+Limiting it will compromize visual quality of the produced statics, but will reduce resource consumption by XPlane at runtime.

 Press *Next* to have the object files be scanned.
 The following page will emit the scan progress.